ADI: Adversarial Dominating Inputs in Vertical Federated Learning Systems: Background

-\textbf{VFL Rewarding.}~VFL enables an individual participant (e.g., a bank) to enrich its data by incorporating data from other participants.
-Participants will be rewarded for their contributions to the joint inference as is standard in collaborative learning.
-Federated learning participants are often rewarded following a ``pay-per-use'' model~\cite{sim2020collaborative, yu2020fairness, toyoda2019mechanism, martinez2019record}, where participants are compensated according to the \textit{importance} of their contributed data in each joint prediction~\cite{wu2016privacy,luo2020feature}.
+\textbf{VFL Reward.}~VFL enables an individual participant (e.g., a bank) to enrich its data and maximize data utilization by incorporating data from other participants.
+Participants will be rewarded for their contributions to the joint inference as is standard in collaborative learning and federated learning.
+Participants are often rewarded following a ``pay-per-use'' model~\cite{sim2020collaborative, yu2020fairness, toyoda2019mechanism, martinez2019record}, where participants are compensated according to the \textit{importance} of their contributed data in each joint prediction~\cite{wu2016privacy,luo2020feature}.